syncfusion/ej2-angular-docs/src/maps/maps/populate-data.md

 The [`shapeDataPath`](../api/maps/layerSettingsModel/#shapedatapath) property is similar to the [`shapePropertyPath`](../api/maps/layerSettingsModel/#shapepropertypath) property, but it refers to the field name in the [`dataSource`](../api/maps/layerSettingsModel/#datasource) property.
 For example, [populationData](#data-source) contains the **code**, **value**, **name**, **population** and **density** fields.
 Here, the **name** field is set to the shapeDataPath to map the corresponding value of field name in shape data.

-In the below example, both "**name**" fields contain the same value as "**Afghanistan**", this value is matched in both shape data and data source, so that the details associated with "**Afghanistan**" will be mapped to the corresponding shape and used to color the corresponding shape, display data labels, display tooltips, and more.
+In the below example, both **name** fields contain the same value as **Afghanistan**, this value is matched in both shape data and data source, so that the details associated with **Afghanistan** will be mapped to the corresponding shape and used to color the corresponding shape, display data labels, display tooltips, and more.

 {% tab template="maps/default-map/datetime", sourceFiles="app/**/*.ts" %}